On the maximum principles and the quantitative version of the Hopf lemma for uniformly elliptic integro-differential operators: Introduction

 that is {\em uniformly elliptic} on compact sets, i.e. the coefficients $q_{i,j} $, $b_j\ $, $i,j=1,\dots,d$ are bounded, Borel measurable and the matrix ${\bf Q}(x)=[q_{i,j}(x)]_{i,j=1}^d$ is {\em uniformly positive definite} on compact sets, see \eqref{la-K} below.

-The strong maximum principle, see e.g. \cite[Theorem 9.6, p.
-225]{gilbarg}, states that if $D$ is a bounded domain (an open and connected set) and $u\in W^{2,d}_{\rm loc}(D)$ (i.e. it has two generalized derivatives that locally belong to $L^d(D)$) satisfying
+{The strong maximum principle, see e.g. \cite[Theorem 9.6, p.
+225]{gilbarg}, can be formulated as follows.
+Suppose that $D$ is a domain (an open and connected set) and $c$ is a non-negative, bounded and measurable function on $ D$.
+Assume furthermore that a continuous function $u$, belonging to $W^{2,d}_{\rm loc}(D)$ (i.e. its two generalized derivatives are $L^d$-integrable on compacts) and satisfying

-admits a non-negative maximum in $D$, then it has to be constant.
+admits a maximum $M\ge0$ in $D$.
+Then, $u$ has to be constant, i.e. $u(x)= M$, $x\in D$.
+A function satisfying \eqref{010610-20} is called a {\em subsolution} of the equation $(-L+c)f=0$ in $D$.}

 If $\partial D$ - the boundary of the domain - is sufficiently regular, say $C^2$ smooth and $u$ is non-constant, then the {\em Hopf lemma}, see e.g. \cite[Theorem 7, p.
 65]{weinberger}, asserts that $\partial_{\bf n}u(\hat x)$ - the directional derivative of $u$ in the outward normal to $\partial D$ - at the maximal point $\hat x$ has to be strictly positive.